lino-framework/book/docs/dev/env.rst

 As a last step we must tell :ref:`atelier` about these new projects.
 Open your :xfile:`~/.atelier/config.py` file which should contain::

-     add_project("/home/john/projects/mylets")
      add_project("/home/john/projects/hello")
      for p in ('lino', 'xl', 'book'):
          add_project("/home/john/repositories/" + p)

 Change that to::

-     add_project("/home/john/projects/mylets")
      add_project("/home/john/projects/hello")
-     for p in 'lino xl book noi cosi voga presto welfare extjs6'.split(): add_project("/home/john/repositories/" + p)
+     names = 'lino xl book noi voga presto welfare avanti extjs6' for p in names.split():
+         add_project("/home/john/repositories/" + p)

+Note our use of a syntactical trick to avoid typing lots of
-Note that the :meth:`split` method on a string splits that string on every whitspace:
+apostrophes: we put the names into a single string, separated just by spaces.
+And then we call the :meth:`split` method on that string which splits our string on every whitspace:

 >>> 'foo bar  baz'.split()
 ['foo', 'bar', 'baz']